Current Idaho Mortgage and Refinance Rates

 • Conventional refinance: Since conventional refinances aren’t insured by any government program, these refinances usually come with higher rates than government-backed refinance programs.

 • FHA refinance: Meanwhile, FHA refinances are insured by the Federal Housing Administration (FHA).
 The biggest benefit of these loans is that they’re typically easier to qualify for than conventional loans.
 Plus, FHA rates are often lower than conventional refinance rates.
 (In Idaho there is more than half a percentage point difference between the two.)
-That said, if you choose an FHA loan, you’ll likely face additional eligibility requirements during the underwriting process, like facing stricter appraisal guidelines than you might with a conventional loan program.
+That said, if you choose an FHA loan, you’ll likely face additional eligibility requirements during the underwriting process, like facing stricter FHA appraisal guidelines than you might with a conventional loan program.

 • VA refinance: Backed by the U.S. Department of Veterans Affairs (VA), VA refinances often offer eligible military members access to some of the lowest rates around.
-In Idaho, for example, VA rates are more than a full percentage point lower than standard conventional refinance rates.
+In Idaho, for example, VA loan rates are more than a full percentage point lower than standard conventional refinance rates.

-Current average rates are calculated using all conditional loan offers presented to consumers nationwide by LendingTree’s network partners on the previous day for each combination of loan program, loan term and loan amount.
+Current 30 year-fixed mortgage refinance rates are averaging: 7.26% Current average rates are calculated using all conditional loan offers presented to consumers nationwide by LendingTree’s network partners over the past seven days for each combination of loan program, loan term and loan amount.
 Rates and other loan terms are subject to lender approval and not guaranteed.
 Not all consumers may qualify.
 See LendingTree’s Terms of Use for more details.

-See whether refinancing makes sense for you using our mortgage refinance calculator.
+Calculator See whether refinancing makes sense for you using our mortgage refinance calculator.

 What is the current mortgage rates forecast for 2024?